sevagh/xumx-sliCQ/README.md

 Transforms with nonuniform frequency spacing, leading to varying time-frequency resolution, can better represent the tonal and transient characteristics of musical signals.
 [Frequency-warped transforms](http://elvera.nue.tu-berlin.de/typo3/files/1015Burred2006.pdf) such as the [constant-Q transform](https://arrow.tudublin.ie/cgi/viewcontent.cgi?article=1007&context=argart) have been used in music source separation systems to improve over the STFT.

 The sliCQ transform, which is the realtime version of the Nonstationary Gabor Transform (NSGT), is a spectral transform that allows for arbitrary nonlinear frequency scales with perfect inversion.
-The following visual comparison of sliCQ transform (xumx-sliCQ default) vs. STFT (UMX default) on a 10s excerpt of music ([Mestis - El Mestizo](https://www.youtube.com/watch?v=0kn2doStfp4)) demonstrates the improved visual clarity of musical events:
+The following visual comparison of sliCQ transform (xumx-sliCQ default) vs. STFT (UMX default) on the [LTFAT glockenspiel signal](https://github.com/ltfat/ltfat/blob/master/signals/gspi.wav) demonstrates the improved visual clarity of musical events:

 ![slicq_spectral](./docs/slicq_spectral.png)

 ## Results